reposense/RepoSense/docs/UserGuide.md

 * `Sort groups by`: sorting criteria for the main group
   * `Group title` : groups will be sorted by the title of the group (in bold text) in alphabetical order.
   * `Contribution` : groups will be sorted by the combined contributions within a group, in the order of number of lines added
-  * `Variance` : groups will be sorted by the average of the squared differences from the average number of lines of code contributed per day among all authors involved.
+  * `Variance` : groups will be sorted by how far the daily contributions are spread out from their average value among all authors involved.
 Detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
 * `Sort within groups by`: sorting criteria within each group
   * `Title` : each group will be sorted internally by it's title in alphabetical order.
   * `Contribution` : each group will be sorted internally by individual contributions in the order of number of lines added
-  * `Variance` : each group will be sorted internally by the average of the squared differences from the average number of lines of code contributed per day by each author into a particular repo.
+  * `Variance` : each group will be sorted internally by how far the daily contributions are spread out from their average value by each author into a particular repo.
 Detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
 * `Granularity` : the period of time for which commits are aggregated in the Ramp Chart.
     * `Commit`: each commit made is shown as one ramp
     * `Day`: commits within a day (commits made within 00:00 to 23:59) are shown as one ramp